tjbai/WeShouldTalk/README.md

 A podcast about ...

+## Things I had a good time learning

+- Basics of Firebase/NoSQL databases
+  - Basic CRUD operations
+  - Firebase SDK
+- The beauty of TypeScript
+  - Working with types and interfaces.
+God bless the autocomplete.
+- Custom hooks
+  - Not as scary as I expected.
+Super useful.
+- Working with NextJS
+  - Dynamic routes and page routing
+  - Server-side rendering
+  - Wrapping \_app.tsx in a layout
+- Chakra UI
+  - Probably the coolest UI library I've ever used (also the only one)
+- State management with Recoil
+  - Also insanely useful

 ## Relevant features to add closer to production

-- Edit/delete posts
+- Edit posts and comments
-- Add post filtering options
+- Add more filtering options
   - Implement time/like-weighted formula
-- Update about and ask a host pages
+- Update about and ask a host page with pictures
-- Track user statistics and liked posts
+- Track user statistics and liked posts/comments
 - Update communityAtom to support more dynamic options